bagder/uncurled/money.md

 might have in your project.

 A large portion of volunteers makes it hard to plan and predict how and where the project will go.
-That is just fine, you just have to learn with and adap to it.
+That is just fine, you just have to learn with and adapt to it.

 Be aware that adding money and compensations to such a project is complicated.